Hysterectomy Alternatives

-- Hysterectomy with Oophorectomy (uterus, one or both ovaries, fallopian tubes)
+- Hysterectomy with Salpingo-Oophorectomy: Removes the uterus along with one or both ovaries and fallopian tubes

-- Radical Hysterectomy (uterus, cervix, top of the vagina, tissue surrounding the cervix, and pelvic lymph nodes)
+- Radical Hysterectomy with Salpingo-Oophorectomy: Removes the uterus, cervix, fallopian tubes and ovaries, top of the vagina, surrounding tissues, and pelvic lymph nodes (usually for cancer treatment)

 Hysterectomy